 Users quickly got the concept: Click on the button to get a drop-down menu of navigation or feature links.
 Beyond its initial run at Xerox, however, designers didn't really bother with the burger — until Twitter started using it in 2008.
-It showed up in iOS a year later and today it's a staple of web design, often appearing in the top-left or the top-right corner of webpages and providing an easy place to store larger menus without cluttering valuable webspace.
+It showed up in iOS a year later and today it's a staple of web design, often appearing in the top-left or the top-right corner of webpages and providing an easy place to store larger menus.

 Hamburger Button Bun-efits and Drawbacks

-Not everyone is sold on the role of hamburger buttons — also called hamburger menus — on websites at large.
+Not everyone is sold on the role of hamburger buttons on websites.
 Detractors say this bun is overdone, sighting concerns such as:

 But there are also benefits to deploying bun-based menus on your site, including:

-How to Make a Hamburger Button in CSS
+How to Make a Hamburger Button With CSS

 If you'd rather code in-platform, one of the simplest options is WordPress.
 First, log into your account, find "Appearance" on the left-hand sidebar and then click "Customize".